kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Get free slot

 Ready when:
-- there is free slot in RS
+- there is a free slot in the RS

 Input:
 - *null*

 Output:
-- `position` - identifier of free slot in RS
+- `position` - identifier of the free slot in the RS

-Site effects:
+Side effects:
 - *null*